 Sociology Major

-Sociology courses draw attention to history, culture, and social structure and their effects on people’s lives.
-The curriculum features the analysis of cultures and social institutions, of social problems and social change, and of the contribution of social science to policy formulation and implementation.
+The sociology curriculum focuses on applying theory and sophisticated empirical research methods to address complex real-world issues.
+It asks students to critically examine continuing and urgent issues of inequality and social marginalization.
+The sociology curriculum provides students with qualitative and quantitative skills to analyze social structure, history, and culture, and their effects on people’s lives.
+With special strengths in the study of inequality, the curriculum features analysis of social problems and social change, institutions and social relationships, and the contribution of social science to social change and policy formulation and implementation.
 The courses at the 100-level introduce students to the basic concepts and analytical tools used in sociology.
 Intermediate (200-level) courses provide more detailed coverage and analysis of distinct institutions, social processes, or substantive areas.
 Advanced seminars and tutorials (300- or 400-level) are intensive courses, typically limited to sociology majors or students participating in interdisciplinary programs or the concentrations housed in the Center for Interdisciplinary Studies.
 There is sufficient variation in perspective across the sociology curriculum to offer students both knowledge of sociological theory and methods and a foundation for using a sociological imagination.

 Requirements